 To say that Taylor Hall’s career has been eventful would be an understatement.
 As the first of four first-overall draft selections by the Edmonton Oilers from 2010-2015, Hall was expected to become the face of one of the most storied franchises in the NHL.

-For his part, Hall showed glimpses of brilliance, posting an 80-point campaign in 2014-15 that appeared to be his coming-out party to the NHL.
+For his part, Hall showed glimpses of brilliance, posting an 80-point campaign in 2014-15 that appeared to be his coming-out party as an elite player.
 However, he regressed over the next two seasons due to injury and was eventually traded to the New Jersey Devils for defenseman Adam Larsson in the 2016 offseason.

 After joining New Jersey, Hall took some time to adjust before posting an epic 39-goal, 93-point campaign in 2017-18, which carried the Devils back to the playoffs while earning him the 2018 Hart Trophy.

 Despite this breakout, injuries derailed Hall’s 2018-19 season, where he only played 33 games.
-However, coming into the 2019-20 season, expectations were through the roof for the Devils, as the team spent big in the offseason, injecting a ton of new talent into their already strong roster.
+However, coming into 2019-20, expectations were through the roof for the Devils, as the team spent big in the offseason to inject new talent into their roster.

 2. Tyler Seguin – Boston Bruins (Via Toronto Maple Leafs)

-When the Boston Bruins traded Phil Kessel to the Toronto Maple Leafs for their 2010 first and second-round picks along with a 2011 first-rounder, even the most optimistic fans wouldn’t have expected the 2010 first-round selection to become the second overall.
-After Toronto sputtered throughout the 2009-10 season, the Bruins suddenly found themselves with an opportunity to take one of the top talents at the draft.
+When the Boston Bruins traded Phil Kessel to the Toronto Maple Leafs for their 2010 first and second-round picks along with a 2011 first-rounder, even the most optimistic fans wouldn’t have expected the 2010 first-round selection to be in the top-five.
+After Toronto sputtered throughout the 2009-10 season, however, the Bruins found themselves with an opportunity to take one of the top talents at the draft.

-With little surprise, the Bruins selected Tyler Seguin second overall, taking one of the premier scoring talents to offset the loss of Kessel one year earlier.
-For his part, Seguin had the raw talent to become one of the top offensive players in all of the NHL.
+With little surprise, the Bruins selected Tyler Seguin second overall, taking a premier scoring talent to offset the loss of Kessel.

 Related: Best & Worst Draft Picks Since 2010

-Seguin’s time with Boston started strong, with the young forward helping the team win the Stanley Cup in 2011 and reach the Final again in 2013.
-However, shortly after they lost to the Chicago Blackhawks in six games, he was traded to the Dallas Stars for a bevy of players and prospects.
+Seguin’s time with Boston started strong, with the young forward helping the team win the Stanley Cup in 2011 while reaching the Final again in 2013.
+Shortly after they lost to the Chicago Blackhawks in six games, he was traded to the Dallas Stars for a bevy of players and prospects.

 Once he joined the Stars, Seguin started to reach his full potential, dominating play alongside Jamie Benn.
-In six full seasons in Dallas, he scored at least 30 goals five times and broke 80 points twice in that same span.
+In his first six seasons in Dallas, he scored at least 30 goals five times and broke 80 points twice.

 With all of this success, Dallas decided to lock down their star forward.
 In the 2018 offseason, they signed Seguin to an eight-year, $78.8 million extension that will keep him as one of the faces of the franchise for years to come.